Other Names: Aliqopa

 - Loose bowel movements (diarrhea) 4 times a day or loose bowel movements with lack of strength or a feeling of being dizzy

 - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines

 - Throwing up more than 3 times a day

 - Unusual thirst, passing urine often, headache, sweating, shakiness, irritability

 - A new rash or a rash that is not relieved by prescribed medicines

 - If you think you may be pregnant or may have impregnated your partner

-- Breastfeeding warning: Women should not breast feed during treatment and for 1 month after treatment because this drug could enter the breast milk and cause harm to a breastfeeding baby.
+- Breastfeeding warning: Women should not breastfeed during treatment and for at least 1 month after treatment because this drug could enter the breast milk and cause harm to a breastfeeding baby.

 - Fertility warning: Human fertility studies have not been done with this drug.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.